UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 So the steps are:

-1. Commit changes to the `dev` branch.
+1. If necessary, follow the instructions above to merge changes from a temporary branch to the `dev` branch.
 There will typically be several of these.
-Despite GitHub's suggestions to keep commit messages short and put longer text in descriptions, because only the commit message is included in the release notes, it's okay to put more detail (but very long stuff should go in the description, or possibly documentation such as the README.md file).
+Despite GitHub's suggestions to keep commit messages short and put longer text in descriptions, because only the commit message is included in the release notes, it's okay to put more detail in the message (but very long stuff should go in the description, or possibly documentation such as the README.md file).

-2. One of the changes committed should change the version number.
+    One of the changes committed should change the version number.
+We follow [semantic versioning](https://semver.org/).
 This is a string of the form `"MAJOR.MINOR.PATCH"`, e.g., `"0.9.3"`
     - For the web interface repo scadnano, this is located at the top of the file https://github.com/UC-Davis-molecular-computing/scadnano/blob/master/lib/src/constants.dart
     - For the Python library repo scadnano-python-package, this is located in two places: the bottom of the file https://github.com/UC-Davis-molecular-computing/scadnano-python-package/blob/master/scadnano/_version.py (as `__version__ = "0.9.3"` or something similar) and the near the top of the file https://github.com/UC-Davis-molecular-computing/scadnano-python-package/blob/master/scadnano/scadnano.py (as `__version__ = "0.9.3"` or something similar).
 This latter one is only there for users who do not install from PyPI, and who simply download the file scadnano.py to put it in a directory with their script).

+    The PATCH version numbers are not always synced between the two repos, but, they should stay synced on MAJOR and MINOR versions. **Note:** right now this isn't quite true since MINOR versions deal with backwards-compatible feature additions, and some features are supported on one but not the other; e.g., modifications can be made in the Python package but not the web interface, and calculating helix rolls/positions from crossovers can be done in the web interface but not the Python package.
+But post-version-1.0.0, the major and minor versions of the  should be enforced.

 3. Ensure all unit tests pass.

 4. In the Python repo, ensure that the documentation is generated without errors.
 From the subfolder `doc`, run the command `make html`, ensure there are no errors, and inspect the documentation it generates in the folder `build`.

-5. Create a PR to merge changes from dev into master and then do the merge.)
+5. Create a PR to merge changes from dev into master.

+6. One the PR is reviewed and approved, do the merge.

-6. Once the PR changes are merged, a release will be automatically created here: https://github.com/UC-Davis-molecular-computing/scadnano/releases or https://github.com/UC-Davis-molecular-computing/scadnano-python-package/releases.
+7. Once the PR changes are merged, a release will be automatically created here: https://github.com/UC-Davis-molecular-computing/scadnano/releases or https://github.com/UC-Davis-molecular-computing/scadnano-python-package/releases.
 It will have a title that is a placerholder, which is a reminder to change its title and tag.
 Each commit will be documented, with the commit message (but not description) included in the release notes.

-7. Change *both* the title *and* tag to the version number with a `v` prepended, e.g., `v0.9.3`.
+8. Change *both* the title *and* tag to the version number with a `v` prepended, e.g., `v0.9.3`.
 It is imperative to change the tag before the next merge into master, or else the release (which defaults to the tag `latest`) will be overwritten.

-8. In the Python repo, update the PyPI package by running the following two commands from the root of the repo, replacing `scadnano-0.9.3.tar.gz` with the appropriate version number:
-    ```
-    $ python setup.py sdist
-    $ twine upload dist/scadnano-0.9.3.tar.gz
-    ```
-    The latter command uploads to PyPI, and requires permissions to be set up; see https://medium.com/@joel.barmettler/how-to-upload-your-python-package-to-pypi-65edc5fe9c56

-    The file created will be placed in the dist/ subfolder, but this folder is not tracked by git, so the file does not need to be added.